Mintbase/Grants-Program/applications/vSelf-ZKLogin.md

 ### Team's experience

 The vSelf team has been contributing to the NEAR ecosystem since the end of 2021, focusing on identity applications and data management.
 We successfuly delivered a project for a grant from Human Guild (NEAR Foundation [grant report](https://gov.near.org/t/proposal-vself-learn-to-earn-app-for-participation-in-events-meetups-and-courses/11368)) and later won the Best Design Prize at the MetaBUILD Hackathon ([our demo](https://devpost.com/software/vself)).
 Besides, we completed a ZK cohort of the Outlier Ventures acceleration program with less than 3% of applicants accepted.
-Tatiana holds a PhD in Applied mathematics and spent ten years in academia, doing research in computer science and teaching at business informatics department (including courses on blockchain business applications).
-Together with our full-stack developer Sergey, she had worked on previous startup Nuland in the blockchain space: a Web3 app to allow tokenisation of rewards for user engagement and feedback based on geolocation.
+Tatiana holds a PhD in applied mathematics and has spent ten years in academia, doing research in computer science and teaching at the business informatics department (including courses on blockchain business applications).
+Together with our full-stack developer Sergey, she had worked on the previous startup, Nuland, in the blockchain space: a Web3 app to allow the tokenisation of rewards for user engagement and feedback based on geolocation.
 During 2020, it secured cooperation with MIT PathCheck ([collaborative pilot](https://github.com/nuland-project/safe-path-sm)) intended to customise their digital contract tracing (DCT) technology and deploy it to production in the San Marino Republic.
-Roxana has extensive experience in customer behaviour research and incorpoorating marketing and cusdev insights into bespoke user journeys.
-Anttoni is a seasoned blockchain and full-stack dev, bringing experience of working with the most modern tech stack accross platforms.
+Roxana has extensive experience in customer behaviour research, incorpoorating marketing, and cusdev insights into bespoke user journeys.
+Anttoni is a seasoned blockchain and full-stack dev, bringing the experience of working with the most modern tech stack across platforms.
 This powerful combination of skills enables them to navigate the complexities of the web3 ecosystem effectively, driving innovation and creating cutting-edge solutions that cater to the evolving needs of the digital landscape.

 Previously, [the team attempted to apply](https://www.notion.so/Mintbase-2024-be66e748b26940d08aca0fc619587dcd?pvs=4#4b4e2acb0a974439bc18614a54a24c32) for a Mintbase grant (but didn’t submit it correctly).
 Earlier, an [application for identity management was supported by the NEAR Foundation](https://gov.near.org/t/proposal-vself-learn-to-earn-app-for-participation-in-events-meetups-and-courses/11368).